hapax/hapax.github.io/_posts/kepler.md

 u - u_0 = A \cos(\Omega \tau) = A \cos(\theta).
 $$

 This is an ellipse with a focus at infinity!
-Maybe you don't believe me, so the next section includes more details.
+In case you don't believe me, the next section includes more details.

 <figure>
     <div style="text-align:center"><img src
-    ="/images/posts/kepler.png" width="75%"/>
+    ="/images/posts/kepler.png" width="80%"/>
     <figcaption><i>The effective potential in both radial and inverse
     radial coordinates.</i></figcaption>
 	</div>